Apeksh742/Docker-project/README.txt

 ** NOTE: Download one file only and the name of file must be docker-compose.yml only.

-Requirements: docker-compose, docker and appache server
+Requirements: docker-compose, docker and apache server

 Method :